BACS’ Housing Fast Programs fill the gap between homelessness and housing.

 Housing Fast at the Don Brown Center

 The Don Brown Center in Antioch provides Housing Fast services for people in Contra Costa County who are homeless and need additional support with mental health issues.
-20-30 people.
+The Don Brown Center has space for 20-30 people at a time.

 Housing Fast Fairfield